Tier 4 Student Visas

 Most of these checks will take place without you noticing, but if any required data is missing from your record, or your visa is running out, you may receive emails from us to inform you of what you need to do.

-You will be contacted, using your SOAS email address, in November and March to check the details we currently hold about you are correct.
+You will be contacted, using your SOAS email address during the year to check the details we currently hold about you are correct.
 Full details of this will be emailed to you, to give you time to update your UK contact details.
+If your details change during the year, you can update us at any time using SOAS Online Services.

-Students who fail to fully adhere to visa regulations put their Tier 4 visa status at risk and continued failure may result in the School withdrawing sponsorship leading to curtailment of your visa.
+Students who fail to adhere to visa regulations put their Tier 4 visa status at risk which can result in the School withdrawing visa sponsorship leading to curtailment of your visa.

 If your details change, you must let both SOAS and UKVI know about it.